mediremi/rust-plus-golang/README.md

 Then, you need to create a C header file for your library.
 Just copy the `libc` types that you used.

-All that is left to do is to add some `cgo`-specific comments to your Golang code.
+All that is left to do is to add some `cgo`-specific comments to your Go code.
 These comments tell `cgo` where to find the library and its headers.

 ```go